linwang6/CAML/README.md

-Format for the cell-type labels/markers file:
+The format for the cell-type labels/markers file is as follows:

     PBMC (peripheral blood mononuclear cell) data:
     Monocytes:"CD14";"FCGR1A";"CD68"